jupyter/governance/conduct/reporting_online.md

 The Steering Council will gather all relevant information from the Committee and provide a resolution within two weeks.
-If more time is required, it should inform the appealant within that timeframe.
+If more time is required, it should inform the appellant within that time frame.